-The Parties acknowledge a definition of collegiality as a standard of behaviour, shared among Faculty, Librarians, and administrators involved in the academic mission of the University, which has three parts.
-The first is a spirit of collaboration and accommodation in support of a positive working environment and academic programs of high quality.
-The second is a professional etiquette, in which Members and academic administrators pledge themselves to the value and practice of civility, respect, and tolerance.
-The third is organizational citizenship, in which the Parties commit themselves to an appropriate balance of their professional self-interest relative to the collective good within their academic and organizational units, and likewise with regard to the performance, integrity and reputation of the University at large.
+The Parties acknowledge a definition of collegiality as a standard of behaviour, shared among Faculty and Librarian Members, and Administrators involved in the academic mission and organizational life of the University, which has three (3) parts.

+- (a) The first is a spirit of collaboration and accommodation in support of a positive working environment and academic programs of high quality. - (b) The second is a professional etiquette, in which Members and Academic Administrators pledge themselves to the value and practice of civility, respect, and tolerance. - (c) The third is organizational citizenship, in which the Parties commit themselves to an appropriate balance of their professional self-interest relative to the collective good within their academic and organizational units, and likewise with regard to the performance, integrity and reputation of the University at large.